harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-mfq.md

 ## GAD-7 vs MFQ: Applying Harmony for Consistent Analysis

-Psychologists and researchers often encounter the challenge of harmonising questionnaires, like comparing `GAD-7 vs MFQ`, and interpreting their results.
+Psychologists and researchers often encounter the challenge of harmonising questionnaires, like comparing GAD-7 vs MFQ, and interpreting their results.
 These inconsistencies often arise due to differences in language, translation, and the subjective nature of questions.
 Harmony, an advanced tool leveraging natural language processing and generative AI models, simplifies the process of harmonising these questionnaires.
-It effectively compares different instruments, including `GAD-7 vs MFQ`, and offers a percentage match between each item, adding a layer of consistency and efficiency to the research process.
+It effectively compares different instruments, including GAD-7 vs MFQ, and offers a percentage match between each item, adding a layer of consistency and efficiency to the research process.

 ## Compare the items in GAD-7 English and MFQ